apace7/local_volume_database/docs/source/usage.rst

 The format for the reference columns is author last name + ADS bibcode.
 The author's last name has special characters removed but the capitalization is unchanged.
 There is an associated bibtex file (latex/lvdb.bib) that includes all references in the database.

+There are two extra tables: data/pm_overview.csv and data/j_factor.csv.
+The former is a compilation of systemic proper motion measurements for dwarf galaxies in the Local Group and the latter is a collection of J-factor measurements.
+Both are collections of measurements (the other tables have one measurement per system).
+The pm_overview table includes most proper motion literature measurements of dwarf galaxies and HFCSS.
+The j-factor table includes some literature j-factor measurements, mostly from A. B. Pace.
+This is not complete for literature measurements

+pm_overview.csv: LVDB key, LVDB reference, ADS bibcode, proper motion measurements (full columns = pmra, pmra_em, pmra_ep, pmdec, pmdec_em, pmdec_ep, correlation) [the units are mas/yr expect for the unitless corrleation column], method [current options include=GAIA_EDR3, GAIA_DR2, Ground, HST_Ground, HST, GAIA_DR2_HST, HSC, SRG, GAIA_EDR3_HST, maser, GaiaHub], text citation, comments

+j_factor.csv: LVDB key, LVDB reference, ADS bibcode, text citation, seleciton, angle [degree], j-factor measurement [units are log10 GeV^2 cm^-5] (full column names = logj, logj_em,	logj_ep,	logj_em05,	logj_ep95,	logj_ul95), use, comments

 Decription of YAML Files
 ------------------------